What Does an AC System Warranty Cover?

-Warranty can fall under a lot of descriptions but as a rule of thumb warranty of your new HVAC system covers all the parts, and in some cases labor and refrigerant and even service fees if the correct extended warranty is bought in conjunction with your new HVAC system.
+Warranties can fall under a lot of descriptions but as a rule of thumb, a warranty of your new HVAC system covers all the parts, and in some cases labor and refrigerant and even service fees if the correct extended warranty is bought in conjunction with your new HVAC system.
 If your new system breaks down from a manufacturer failure such as a shorted electrical part or a failed compressor it will be costly to fix without a warranty.
-If you have a full parts and labor warranty such as the one we offer at Air Authority LLC you service fees, parts, labor, and refrigerant are covered 100%.
+If you have full parts and labor warranty such as the one we offer at Air Authority LLC, your service fees, parts, labor, and refrigerant are covered 100%.

 What Does an AC System Maintenance Plan Cover?

 What’s not covered with a warranty that is covered by a maintenance plan, may be confusing to some customers are items such as:

 - Dirty filters